Increase Website Conversion: Learn What Prospects Want Without Asking

 Google’s free analytics package provides an easy way to track internal site search and could be set up in a few simple steps (Feel free to contact us should you need assistance).
 Once implemented, you could identify patterns, trends, and other clues about potential customers by simply reviewing what’s been searched on your website over time.

 Results from your search box could help you identify areas of improvement.
 Your findings may point you in one of many directions – but here are three of the more common starting points.

+- Navigation Structure.
 A common error of internet marketing is labeling website navigations with terms used by their owners, which are often inconsistent with the user’s terminology.
-If your xyz product is known by more than one name, be sure to use the most common, layman’s, term.
+If your XYZ product is known by more than one name, be sure to use the most common, layman’s, term.
 If you find people typing in what you already have labeled but with different terminology, change your website’s navigation titles to match theirs.
 If what people are typing in is already on your site, simplify your navigation to make it easier to find.
 Your visitors are using your internal search box because what they want to find is being overlooked, or just not prominent enough to be seen when your website pages are scanned.
 By noticing what page a search box is used most often can help determine which pages need the most help.

+- New Opportunities.
 New sales opportunities surface by identifying the gap between what visitors are looking for on your site, and what you offer.
 To capture leads more effectively with your site visitors, you could begin selling the same products or services that are missing from your site’s navigation.
 You could also develop something new and describe it with phrases your visitors typed in your search box looking for it.

+- Content Creation.
 The fact is, data mined from your website’s search box is a direct line to capture leads.
 Now that Google is limiting data you could use for online optimization, each alternative source of data becomes extremely valuable, and a competitive advantage over the competition.
 Take the time to review your search data to learn what your prospects want and increase your website’s conversion potential.
 Your sales depend on it.